ethanvictormonkhouse/Kore/README.md

 # Getting Started with Kore

 Kore was developed as part of a Final Year Project.
-The purpose of the platform is to improve the focus of virtual self-managing teams by improving online identity and creating a self-governing environment.
+The purpose of the platform is to improve the focus of virtual self-managing teams by improving online identity and create a self-governing environment.

 ## Available Scripts